 (e) the legal practitioner to pay to the legal practitioner’s client the whole or a part of any costs that the client is ordered to pay to another party;

-(f) the legal practitioner personally to indemnify any party other than the lawyer’s client against the whole or a part of the costs payable by the indemnified party.
+(f) the legal practitioner personally to indemnify any party other than the legal practitioner’s client against the whole or a part of the costs payable by the indemnified party.

 (11) The Court must not make an order under subsection (10) unless it has informed the legal practitioner of the proposed order and allowed the legal practitioner to call evidence and make submissions in relation to the proposed order.